SPARCs for Unsourced Random Access: Outer Channel

 Given $L$ such lists, the outer decoder is tasked to recover the list of transmitted messages up to permutation.
 An outer code is a subset $\mathcal{C}\subset [1:2^J]^L$ of $|\mathcal{C}| = 2^{JLR_\text{out}}$ codewords.
 An outer codeword can be equivalently represented as either a set of $L$ indices in $[1:2^J]$ or as a binary vector in $\RR^{L2^J}$ with a single one in each section of size $2^J$.

-Classical code constructions for the OR-MAC, like \cite{Kau1964,Dya1983}, have been focussed on zero-error decoding, which does not allow for finite per-user-rates as $K_a\to\infty$, see e.g. \cite{Gyo2008} for a recent survey.
-Capacity bounds for the OR-MAC under the given input constraint have been derived in \cite{Cha1981} and \cite{Gra1997}, where it was called the ``T-user M-frequency noiseless MAC without intensity information"" or ``A-channel"".
+Classical code constructions for the OR-MAC, like \cite{Kau1964,Dya1983}, have been focussed on zero-error decoding, which does not allow for non-zero per-user-rates as $K_a\to\infty$, see e.g. \cite{Gyo2008} for a recent survey.
+Capacity bounds for the OR-MAC under the given input constraint have been derived in \cite{Cha1981} and \cite{Gra1997}, where it was called the ``T-user M-frequency noiseless MAC without intensity information'' or ``A-channel''.
 An asynchronous version of this channel was studied in \cite{Han1996}.
 Note, that the capacity bounds in the literature are combinatorial and hard to evaluate numerically for large numbers of $K_a$ and $2^J$.
 In the following we will show that, in the typical case of $K_a \ll 2^J$, a simple upper bound on the achievable rates based on the componentwise entropy is already tight.

-From the channel coding theorem for discrete memoryless channels \cite{El1980} it is known that a code with per-user-rate $R_\text{out}$ [bits/coded bits] and an arbitrary small error probability exists if and only if \beq R_\text{out} < \frac{I(\mv_1,...,\mv_{K_a};\hat{\rhov})}{JK_a}. \eeq The coding theorem assumes that each user has his own codebook, so the resulting rate constraint as an upper bound on the achievable rates of an outer code with the same codebook constraint.
+From the channel coding theorem for discrete memoryless channels \cite{El1980} it is known that a code with per-user-rate $R_\text{out}$ [bits/coded bits] and an arbitrarily small error probability exists if and only if \beq R_\text{out} < \frac{I(\mv_1,...,\mv_{K_a};\hat{\rhov})}{JK_a}. \eeq The coding theorem assumes that each user has his own codebook, so the resulting rate constraint is an upper bound on the achievable rates of an outer code when every user has the same codebook.
 The mutual information is: